 A feng shui compass is a specialized form of an ordinary magnetic compass.
 In fact, the magnetic compass was originally invented for use in feng shui, as a tool for positioning buildings and objects within buildings in accordance with cardinal directions for specific feng shui purposes.
 Before the invention of the compass, directions were determined by astronomical instruments, such as the astrolabe.
-Also called a Luo-Pan, the feng shui compass is used to access deeper information about a site or a building.
-It consists of bands of concentric rings arranged around the magnetic needle.
+Also called a luo pan, the feng shui compass is used to access deeper information about a site or a building.
+It consists of bands of concentric rings arranged around a magnetic needle.
 In Chinese, luo means "everything" and pan means "bowl."
 This can be interpreted to mean that the feng shui compass contains all the mysteries of the universe.

-The feng shui compass is used to determine the proper orientation when using the bagua energy map.
+The feng shui compass is used to determine your proper orientation when using the bagua energy map.
 In order to take an accurate reading for your feng shui work, you do not necessarily need a traditional feng shui compass, just an accurate magnetic one.
 If you decide to go deeper, owning a traditional feng shui compass can bring more complex insights to your work.Continue to 5 of 6 below.

 05 of 06